con-j-e/akdof-monorepo-draft-0/README.md

-## About
+# About
 This is a shared repository for code produced by Alaska Division of Forestry and Fire Protection staff.
-A [monorepo](https://en.wikipedia.org/wiki/Monorepo) architecture was chosen with the following benefits in mind:
+A [monorepo](https://en.wikipedia.org/wiki/Monorepo) was chosen with the following benefits in mind:
 1. Ease of code reuse across different projects.
-2. Implementation of standardized protocols for logging, event notification, secret management, reproducable environments, and more.
+2. Standardized protocols for logging, event notification, secret management, reproducable environments, and more.
-3. Establishment of consistent project organization to help facilitate long term maintainability.
+3. Consistent project organization to help facilitate long term maintainability.

-## Repository Structure
+# Repository Structure
 ```
 akdof-monorepo/
 	admin/